Can You Accept Credit Cards Online Without a Merchant Account?

 However, the opposite is also true.
 A business with more customer transactions won’t receive any savings from its increased business volume.
 In that case, a dedicated merchant account with rate plans catering to higher-volume businesses would be a better choice.

-Service Interruptions or Cancellations
+Service interruptions or cancellations

+There is an inherent risk with using any third-party service provider, not just for credit card processing.
 Payment processing providers often accept higher-risk business clients that wouldn’t qualify for a bank-based merchant account.
 That translates into increased risk for the payment processor.
 If your business falls into that category, you’re more likely to experience an account hold for certain transactions.

 When the payment processor decides they no longer want to assume that higher risk, they can simply cancel your account.
 Now, you’re scrambling to find another payment processing service before your customers take their business to a competitor.

-If you want 24/7 customer service that solves your immediate problem, a payment processing provider might not be the best choice.
 Yes, the payment processor might offer online chat and/or telephone service during certain hours.
 However, the customer service representatives may not be available when your system goes haywire at 2 a.m.

 Even if you reach someone, you might not get the resolution you need, especially regarding an account hold or cancellation.
 Here’s where a bank-based merchant account provider might prove helpful.
 These larger, better-staffed businesses are more likely to employ knowledgeable associates who can actually help you.